joelewis101/esbl_ssa/README.md

 Code and whatnot for the review

-Merged_final.csv is teh final decisions for which studies to include
+Merged_final.csv is the final decisions for which studies to include, n = 33